Skip to main content

 What should I do immediately after a car accident in Vista?

-After a car accident in Vista: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Vista car accident lawyer before giving recorded statements.
+After a car accident in Vista: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+In San Diego County, the practical version of this answer often depends on whether North County Regional Center - Vista, Vista Way & Escondido, or the first medical provider controls the missing record.
+Keep the security desk entry close to the insurance-position note so the answer stays tied to proof, not guesswork.

 How do I file a police report for a car accident in Vista?